Election Procedures

 If you do not want to be represented by the union, simply write an “X” in the box labeled NO.

-Counting the Vote: The NLRB agent will open all ballots and count them immediately following closure of the voting period.
+• Counting the Vote: The NLRB agent will open all ballots and count them immediately following closure of the voting period on May 8th.
 The result will be determined by the simple majority of votes actually cast in the election.